Jump to:

 • The city is filled with ramps, hidden spots to escape from the police, and scenic tracks.

-2. Need for Speed: Hot Pursuit – Remastered (Best Arcade Racing Game)
+3. Need for Speed: Hot Pursuit – Remastered [Best Arcade Racing Game]

 This is a true adrenaline simulator that returned the series to its roots.
-The game features a dynamic pursuit system where police units have expanded capabilities – from spikes to roadblocks.
+The game features a dynamic pursuit system where police units have expanded capabilities, from spikes to roadblocks.
+This game takes up space and in a good way.
 Here, you’ll find a real open-world racer, where every track in Seacrest County is carefully designed.

 One of the new features is the introduction of the Autolog system, which allows players to compare records and challenge others.
 Thanks to this mechanic, competition goes beyond the usual races in the story mode.